-ART 380Motion Design(3)This course focuses on the application of design principles to motion graphics and video production.An emphasis will be placed on the sequencing of images and graphics in a way that creates a visual narrative and/or communicates a message.Projects will primarily be constructed through the use of Adobe After Effects.
-The design process will be explored through exercises, research, creative exploration, and product implementation.Prerequisite: ART 190.
+This course focuses on the application of design principles to motion graphics and video production.
+An emphasis will be placed on the sequencing of images and graphics in a way that creates a visual narrative and/or communicates a message.
+Projects will primarily be constructed through the use of Adobe After Effects.
+The design process will be explored through exercises, research, creative exploration, and product implementation.

-ART 385 Web Design (3) Introduction to web design principles and web content management.
-This course covers topics such as user interfaces, web conceptualization, page structure, web accessibility standards, user experience, and design considerations for electronic media.
-Projects involve the development of web architecture and complete design aesthetic choices specific to the web on mobile, desktop, and other environments.
 Prerequisite: ART 190.

-ART 390Computer Illustration(3)An introduction to computer illustration using graphic vector-based software.
-Students will be introduced to computer best practices using Adobe Illustrator software, scanning and printing.
-Prerequisites: ART 121, 290.
+ART 385 Web Design

+Introduction to web design principles and web content management.
+This course covers topics such as user interfaces, web conceptualization, page structure, web accessibility standards. user experience, and design considerations for electronic media.
+Projects involve the development of web architecture and complete design aesthetic choices specific to the web on mobile, desktop. and other environments.
+Prerequisite: ART 190.